coweye1/CCMEO-Gunshot-Wound-Entrance-vs-Exit-CNN-ViT-Hybrid-Benchmark/README.md

 ---

 ## 📌 Project Overview
 In forensic pathology, distinguishing between **Entrance Wounds** and **Exit Wounds** is a critical task for reconstructing shooting incidents, determining bullet trajectories, and providing medical-legal testimony.
-To objective automate and analyze these complex morphological patterns, this repository presents a comprehensive deep learning benchmark study evaluating 9 state-of-the-art computer vision architectures across three distinct algorithmic approaches: **Convolutional Neural Networks (CNN)**, **Vision Transformers (ViT)**, and **CNN-ViT Hybrid** models.
+To automate and objectively analyze these complex morphological patterns, this repository presents a comprehensive deep learning benchmark study evaluating 9 state-of-the-art computer vision architectures across three distinct algorithmic approaches: **Convolutional Neural Networks (CNN)**, **Vision Transformers (ViT)**, and **CNN-ViT Hybrid** models.

 I personally configured, trained, and optimized these 9 architectures using pure PyTorch and `timm`, leveraging real-world, certified forensic autopsy photography continuously compiled from the **Cook County Medical Examiner's Office (CCMEO)**.

-To evaluate true diagnostic adaptability and verify real-world algorithmic safety against severe domain shifts, the trained networks were subjected to a completely blind "Final Exam" using the independent, out-of-distribution (OOD) **GuWID-UnB dataset** (constructed by Renato Queiroz Nogueira Lira et al., in collaboration with the University of Brasília).
+To evaluate true diagnostic adaptability and verify real-world algorithmic robustness against severe domain shifts, the trained networks were further subjected to a completely blind external validation using the independent, out-of-distribution (OOD) **GuWID-UnB dataset** (constructed by Renato Queiroz Nogueira Lira et al., in collaboration with the University of Brasília).

 ---